seanswh/seansnotes/机器学习/shi-yong-python-huo-qu-wang-luo-shu-ju/1zheng-ze-biao-da-shi.md

-  re.search() returns a True/False depending on whether the string matches the regular expression 2.Extracting if we actually want the matching string to be extracted,we use re.findall() Greedy Matching:match the largest result
+  re.search() returns a True/False depending on whether the string matches the regular expression 2.Extracting if we actually want the matching string to be extracted,we use re.findall() Greedy Matching: .+ match the largest result Non-Greedy Matching: .+?